 14.10 – 04.11.2021

-Ten Katestraat 26, Amsterdam
+Snacks, Ten Katestraat 26, Amsterdam

 With Kapsalon, AVOIDSTREET plays the field between fast food and slow culture — each one influencing the other.
 Much like sportswear entering high fashion, the iconic Rotterdam snack is on its way to becoming national heritage.
 AS navigates between traditions and values, shifting trivialities into trendy aesthetics.
 The Kapsalon uniform has to be worn for excessive dancing under artificial lights and running until the first beads of sweat give way to exhaustion.